 - Reagin antibodies may be produced in response to nontreponemal diseases of an acute and chronic nature in which tissue damage occurs such as:

 - Infectious Mononucleosis

-- Vrious autoimmune Diseases
+- Various autoimmune diseases

-False negative VDRL test can be seen because of Prozone phenomenon (No flocculation due to antibody excess).
-In that case test serum has to be diluted further to obtain zone of equivalence (where maximum flocculation of Ag-Ab occurs).
+It can be seen because of the prozone phenomenon (no flocculation due to antibody excess).
+In that case test serum has to be diluted further to obtain a zone of equivalence (where maximum flocculation of Ag-Ab occurs).